The dense block represents a fully connected layer of artificial nodes.

 Each of the nodes (as many as the Nodes attribute) has one weight per input feature and an output that is a function of its inputs, according to the formula:

-where the sum inside the function can be seen as the dot product of the weights vector with the features vector.
+the sum inside the function = the dot product of the weights vector with the features vector.

 Dense blocks are the only blocks with nodes used in multilayer perceptrons, the simplest form of deep neural networks.